The Great Library

-The people of Alexandria, in all their, diversity, are equally scared by the war.
+The people of Alexandria, in all their wisdom, are afraid by the war.
 Today, Ptolemy’s fleet has been seen on the horizon of Alexandria’s marina.
 The siege has begun.
 I have heard from those with whom I am staying that Julius Caesar can save us, though I am not sure that city’s citizens are comforted by this news.
 Their lives are in the hands of the gods.

 Progression of Play